mehdouch77/seera_project/README.md

 `$ ansible-playbook -i inventory/all wordpress_deploy.yml`

-2. Wordpress should be available within few minutes by visting the server IP on the browser.
+2. Wordpress should be available within few minutes by visting http://server_ip.